andreasKroepelin/lovelace/README.md

 ### Raw Text
 You can use raw text syntax in typst to simplify the syntax of pseudocode.

-We use `'''` to escape the markdown code block syntax here, and you can look directly at [the source file](./examples/rawtext.typ).

 ```typ
 #show: setup-lovelace